Reales-Tamarindos/learn-cantrill-io-labs/aws-hybrid-bgpvpn-WORKINPROGRESS/02_INSTRUCTIONS/STAGE2 - TGW VPN ATTACHMENTS.md

 # FINISH

-At that point, you have finished this STAGE ... when you're ready move onto STAGE3
+At that point, you have finished this STAGE ... when you're ready move onto STAGE 3